 Dental sedation includes a range of different techniques that are used by a dentist or anesthesiologist to calm a patient or make them more comfortable prior to and during a dental procedure.
 One example that you've probably heard of is laughing gas (nitrous oxide), which is often used in childbirth and has an instant calming and pain-relieving effect.

 However, sedation dentistry includes a variety of options for patients with dental anxiety.
 Some simply make you feel more relaxed, while others put you into a sleepy state and you won't remember much about your treatment.

 How does sedation dentistry work?

 There are different methods used for dental sedation, each with its own purpose and strength.
-Your dentist will choose the most appropriate for your situation, based on certain factors such as:
+Your dentist will choose the most appropriate sedation and protocol for your situation.
+This will be based on certain factors such as:

 - The dental procedure being performed

 A dentist may choose any one of the following forms of sedation:

 - Minimal sedation, in which patients are awake but in a relaxed state